 As a Snowminds trademark, we take care of all the practicalities and coordinate with our professional partners in Switzerland to provide you with a life-long experience that we are known for!

-*We organise seasonal accommodation, so you avoid the hassle and can stay with the other Snowminders.
-The first month is included in the package and in most cases, you will be asked to pay the rest before departure.
+*Snowminds offers arranged accommodation for the entire season, allowing you to avoid the hassle of finding it on your own and giving you the opportunity to live together with other Snowminders.
+The first month is included in the course package, and in most cases, you will be asked to pay the rent for the rest of the season before departure.
+The price for accommodation typically ranges between 800-1200 CHF per month.
+If you are interested in booking your own accommodation for the entire winter season, please contact us for a discounted course price.
 Please see more info in the FAQ below.

-** There is a 200 CHF surcharge on the lift ticket for people that are 24 years or older (in 23/24 this was for people born in 1999 and older) and/ or a 200 CHF surcharge for people signed up later than November 20th 2023.
+** There is a 300 CHF surcharge on the lift ticket for people that are 24 years or older (for people born in 1999 and older) and/ or a 300 CHF surcharge for people signed up later than November 20th 2023.

 ***Employment depends on successfully passing your exams, performance during training, language skills and is based on business levels and demands from ski school.